-Highlighting successes AND obstacles connected to upward mobility, the Index measures economic, educational, and civic opportunity at state and county levels for all 50 states and the District of Columbia.
+Highlighting successes AND obstacles connected to upward mobility, the Index measures economic, educational, health and civic opportunity at state and county levels for all 50 states and the District of Columbia.
 It uniquely combines data with other indicators to help policymakers and community leaders identify challenges and solutions.
 Explore the data and share Index Scores with your community.

-Today, the most commonly discussed measures of economic strength and security are the Dow Jones Industrial Average, gross domestic product, unemployment and the poverty rate.
+The most commonly discussed measures of economic strength and security are the Dow Jones Industrial Average, gross domestic product, unemployment and the poverty rate.
 These measures are limited and do not provide communities the comprehensive information they need to understand the progress they can make to boost economic mobility for Americans.

 Opportunity Nation recognizes that opportunity varies from city to city and town to town, and in many cases, even neighborhood to neighborhood.
 Several of the Opportunity Index indicators we use are only available at the state and county levels.
-In the future, we would like to also offer city- and neighborhood-level analyses using data sources that can be standardized.